Item 21: Understand what semantic versioning promises

 1. Major version zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.

-Cargo adapts these rules slightly, "left-shifting" the rules so that changes in the left-most non-zero component indicate incompatible changes.
+Cargo adapts this last rule slightly, "left-shifting" the earlier rules so that changes in the leftmost non-zero component indicate incompatible changes.
 This means that 0.2.3 to 0.3.0 can include an incompatible API change, as can 0.0.4 to 0.0.5.

 Semver for Crate Authors